robinbryce/quorum-gcp-preemptible/blog-series/article.md

 To set the active account, run:
     $ gcloud config set account `ACCOUNT`

-Clean up with

-    kubectl delete -f k8s/ledger/bases/queth/serviceaccount.yaml
-    kubectl delete -f k8s/ledger/bases/queth/namespace.yaml

-ack replace qurorumpreempt/ledger-2 the project name in all k8s yamls ...
-(for now, there are better ways to do that with customise, but some edits will always be required if using the kustomize model)

-* brew install skaffold
-* brew install kustomize

 init container with service principal auth to get token. use curl to get secret via api (replace quorumpreempt with your gcp project name)